kosshi-net/scuep/README.md

 - Add an image here
 - Fix bugs and clean up the code
 - Error handling (eg. missing files just segfault)
-- Volume controls
+- Volume controls (no keyboard binds atm, use :volume)
 - Test general metadata parsing
 - Improve looks
 - Improve extensibility
 - Improve search (case insensitive, make it search tags and comments etc)
 - Improve and add some basic missing vim/sxiv controls
 - Improve everything
-- If a lighter alternative to libmpv exists and has similiarly wide format support, use it.
-This is very unlikely though.
 - Multimedia key integration for some desktop enviroments (you have to bind scuep-remote yourself currently)
 - Metadata caching (Loading metadata of 3188 mp3 files from a 7200rpm consumer hard drive took 55 seconds after a cold boot)
 - Tools or controls to allow reordering playlists efficiently
 - Man pages

-Goals:
+Goals (and more todo):
 - A player that can read metadata and play most filetypes, and not much else
 - Simple but powerful controls to allow you to sort your music efficiently
 - Simple shell-friendly APIs to allow you to implement missing features yourself